abhudia04/-consensus-specs-dev-revoke/consensus-specs-dev/specs/revoke/beacon-chain.md

 ## Introduction

-Capella is a consensus-layer upgrade containing a number of features related to validator withdrawals.
+Revoke is a consensus-layer upgrade containing a number of features related to validator signing key (public key) change.
 Including:
-* Automatic withdrawals of `withdrawable` validators.
-* Partial withdrawals sweep for validators with 0x01 withdrawal credentials and balances in excess of `MAX_EFFECTIVE_BALANCE`.
-* Operation to change from `BLS_WITHDRAWAL_PREFIX` to `ETH1_ADDRESS_WITHDRAWAL_PREFIX` versioned withdrawal credentials to enable withdrawals for a validator.

-Another new feature is the new independent state and block historical accumulators that replace the original singular historical roots.
-With these accumulators, it becomes possible to validate the entire block history that led up to that particular state without any additional information beyond the state and the blocks.
+* Operation to update the validator's `BLSPubKey` to new `BLSPubKey`
+* Slashing forgiviness - TODO

 ## Custom types